Walker Buehler

-Walker Anthony Buehler (born July 28, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Boston Red Sox and Philadelphia Phillies.
+Walker Anthony Buehler (born July 28, 1994) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers, Boston Red Sox, and Philadelphia Phillies.

 Buehler played college baseball for the Vanderbilt Commodores and was a member of their 2014 College World Series championship team.
 He was selected by the Dodgers 24th overall in the 2015 MLB draft and made his MLB debut in 2017.
 Buehler was an All-Star in 2019 and 2021 and helped the Dodgers win the 2020 and 2024 World Series, earning the series-clinching save in the latter.

 Early life

 Walker Anthony Buehler was born on July 28, 1994, in Lexington, Kentucky.
-Buehler attended Henry Clay High School in Lexington, Kentucky.
-He was drafted by the Pittsburgh Pirates in the 14th round of the 2012 Major League Baseball Draft but did not sign and instead chose to play college baseball for the Vanderbilt Commodores.
+Buehler attended Henry Clay High School in Lexington.
+He was drafted by the Pittsburgh Pirates in the 14th round of the 2012 Major League Baseball draft but did not sign and instead chose to play college baseball for the Vanderbilt Commodores.

 College career

 As a freshman in 2013, he made 9 starts and appeared in 16 games.
 He had a 4–3 record with a 3.14 earned run average (ERA) and 57 strikeouts.
 As a sophomore, he went 12–2 with 111 strikeouts and a 2.64 ERA and was a member of the 2014 College World Series championship team.
-On June 16, 2014, Buehler pitched 5 1/3 innings of no-hit relief, retiring the first nine batters he faced and striking out seven batters in Vanderbilt's win over University of California Irvine.
+On June 16, 2014, Buehler pitched 5 1/3 innings of no-hit relief, retiring the first nine batters he faced and striking out seven batters in Vanderbilt's win over the University of California, Irvine.